Naruse-Kazuki/StartupNameGenerator/README.md

-# startupnamer
+# Startup Name Generator

-Startup Namer Application.
+This app is a Startup Namer Application.
+Combine English words to propose the name of a startup company.

 ## Getting Started